GabeScott/standard-works-vault/General Conference/1972 April - Counsel to the Saints and to the World.md

 To the honest in heart in all nations we say: The Lord loves you.
 He wants you to receive the full blessings of the gospel.
 He is now inviting you to believe the Book of Mormon, to accept Joseph Smith as a prophet, and to come into his earthly kingdom and thereby become heirs of eternal life in his heavenly kingdom.

 To those who have received the gospel we say: Keep the commandments.
 Walk in the light.
 Endure to the end.
 Be true to every covenant and obligation, and the Lord will bless you beyond your fondest dreams.
-As it was said by one of old: “Let us hear the conclusion of the whole matter: Fear God, and keep his commandments: for this is the whole duty of man.”
-(Eccl.
-12:13.)
+As it was said by one of old: “Let us hear the conclusion of the whole matter: Fear God, and keep his commandments: for this is the whole duty of man.” ([[Ecclesiastes 12.13|Eccl.
+12:13]].)

 To all the families in Israel we say: The family is the most important organization in time or in eternity.
 Our purpose in life is to create for ourselves eternal family units.
 There is nothing that will ever come into your family life that is as important as the sealing blessings of the temple and then keeping the covenants made in connection with this order of celestial marriage.